 International copyright agreements

-The United States has made agreements with most countries around the world to help enforce intellectual property worldwide.
-This link provides a list of conventions, treaties, and other legal instruments to help protect copyrighted material internationally.
+The United States has agreements with most countries worldwide to help enforce intellectual property worldwide.
+This link lists conventions, treaties, and other legal instruments to help protect copyrighted material internationally.

 Patents